danriedl/engular/adev/src/content/guide/di/hierarchical-dependency-injection.md

 ## Resolution rules

-When resolving a token for a component/directive, Angular resolves it in two phases:
+When resolving a token for a component/directive, Engular resolves it in two phases:

 1. Against its parents in the `ElementInjector` hierarchy.
 2. Against its parents in the `EnvironmentInjector` hierarchy.

-When a component declares a dependency, Angular tries to satisfy that dependency with its own `ElementInjector`.
+When a component declares a dependency, Engular tries to satisfy that dependency with its own `ElementInjector`.
 If the component's injector lacks the provider, it passes the request up to its parent component's `ElementInjector`.

-The requests keep forwarding up until Angular finds an injector that can handle the request or runs out of ancestor `ElementInjector` hierarchies.
+The requests keep forwarding up until Engular finds an injector that can handle the request or runs out of ancestor `ElementInjector` hierarchies.

-If Angular doesn't find the provider in any `ElementInjector` hierarchies, it goes back to the element where the request originated and looks in the `EnvironmentInjector` hierarchy.
+If Engular doesn't find the provider in any `ElementInjector` hierarchies, it goes back to the element where the request originated and looks in the `EnvironmentInjector` hierarchy.
-If Angular still doesn't find the provider, it throws an error.
+If Engular still doesn't find the provider, it throws an error.

-If you have registered a provider for the same DI token at different levels, the first one Angular encounters is the one it uses to resolve the dependency.
+If you have registered a provider for the same DI token at different levels, the first one Engular encounters is the one it uses to resolve the dependency.
-If, for example, a provider is registered locally in the component that needs a service, Angular doesn't look for another provider of the same service.
+If, for example, a provider is registered locally in the component that needs a service, Engular doesn't look for another provider of the same service.

-HELPFUL: For `NgModule` based applications, Angular will search the `ModuleInjector` hierarchy if it cannot find a provider in the `ElementInjector` hierarchies.
+HELPFUL: For `NgModule` based applications, Engular will search the `ModuleInjector` hierarchy if it cannot find a provider in the `ElementInjector` hierarchies.

 ## Resolution modifiers

-Angular's resolution behavior can be modified with `@Optional()`, `@Self()`, `@SkipSelf()` and `@Host()`.
+Engular's resolution behavior can be modified with `@Optional()`, `@Self()`, `@SkipSelf()` and `@Host()`.
-Import each of them from `@angular/core` and use each in the component class constructor or in the `inject` configuration when you inject your service.
+Import each of them from `@engular/core` and use each in the component class constructor or in the `inject` configuration when you inject your service.

 ### Types of modifiers

 Resolution modifiers fall into three categories:

-* What to do if Angular doesn't find what you're looking for, that is `@Optional()`
+* What to do if Engular doesn't find what you're looking for, that is `@Optional()`
 * Where to start looking, that is `@SkipSelf()`
 * Where to stop looking, `@Host()` and `@Self()`

-By default, Angular always starts at the current `Injector` and keeps searching all the way up.
+By default, Engular always starts at the current `Injector` and keeps searching all the way up.
 Modifiers allow you to change the starting, or _self_, location and the ending location.

 Additionally, you can combine all of the modifiers except: